TitleAssociate Professor and Assistant Division Chair of Communication and Media Arts

-Eileen Doherty received her Ph.D. from Purdue University and joined the faculty of Marymount Manhattan College in the fall of 2012.
-She teaches classes in Interpersonal Communication, Public Speaking, Communication Campaigns, Health Communication, and Organizational Communication.
+Eileen Doherty received her Ph.D. from Purdue University and teaches classes in Interpersonal Communication, Public Speaking, Communication Campaigns, Health Communication, and Organizational Communication.
 Professor Doherty’s research interests include persuasion and strategic message design in applied health contexts, the communication of social support in the context of health issues, and friendship maintenance in adulthood.

 B.A., University of Rochester